Hagersville

 The project will have a positive impact on the environment, combating climate change by mitigating the variability of renewable energy production and the cycling of natural gas facilities.
 Leveling this variability helps ensure the reliability and stability of the electricity grid as it fosters the penetration of renewable energies.
 A project like this also helps to reduce harmful emissions as it lightens the load of traditional energy generation systems that rely on fossil fuels, such as gas-fired power plants.

-Potential environmental effects will be determined during the Class Environmental Assessment (EA) for Minor Transmission Facilities in accordance with the Ontario Environmental Assessment Act.
+Potential environmental effects will be determined during the Class Environmental Assessment (EA) for Transmission Facilities in accordance with the Ontario Environmental Assessment Act.
 The Class EA is a streamlined process for transmission projects anticipated to have a predictable range of environmental effects that can feasibly be mitigated with protection measures.
 More information about the Class EA can be found on the Hydro One website here.

 Is energy storage clean?